JinRcn/SRD-RE/README.md

 **We have tested our code on two widely-used spatial transcriptomics platforms, Stereo-seq and Visium.**

 SRD-RE requires the following data types as input:
-- Aligned sequencing reads in BAM format must be sorted in a manner that the alignments are ordered by their leftmost coordinates.
+- Aligned sequencing reads in BAM format must be sorted by their leftmost coordinates.
 - A file containing known RNA editing must include at least three columns (Chromosome, Coordinate, and Reference Base) and must be a tab-delimited file.
 ```
 Chromosome   Coordinate  RefBase